FAQs

 For a Cover Lifter to be fitted, we recommend that you have a minimum of 3ft behind the Hot Tub.
 This allows for enough room for the lid to cantilever into place and safely come off the Hot Tub without any risk of damage.

-The Hot Tub is fitted with a programmable heater, this means that if you have low-cost electricity overnight, then you can program it to do all ofitss heating and filtering during this time, minimising its dday-to-dayrunning costs.
+The Hot Tub is fitted with a programmable heater.
+This means that if you have low-cost electricity overnight, then you can program it to do the majority of its heating and filtering during this time, which can reduce your running costs by up to 75%

 What can the hot tub sit on?